marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

    > 🔎 **Observation** - The constructor of the retry options calls only expects a minimum configuration.

-5. Adopt the calls of the Activity Functions to take into account retries and consider the retry configuration.
+5. Update the calls of the Activity Functions to use retries and consider the retry configuration.

    ```typescript
    const userId: string = yield context.df.callActivityWithRetry("GetRepositoryDetailsByName", retryConfig, context.bindingData.input)